11 Best Sustainable and Ethical Jeans To Flatter Your Body

 3. Corporate Responsibility

 Does the company offer a recycling program for your jeans once used?
 Do they support the communities where they operate beyond what is traditionally expected?
 Are your items shipped in sustainable, zero-waste-friendly packaging?

 Here you want to look out for brands demonstrating their commitment to environmental and social responsibility and actively working to compensate for their impact on the planet.

 Some final words on sustainable and ethical jeans

-Thankfully there are lots of great options if you’re looking for some sustainable ethical jeans to add to your collection.
-I hope this list of some of my favorite brands will help you find just what you are looking for no matter your budget, size, or other preferences.
-Be aware, that there is a lot of greenwashing with eco jeans.
+Thankfully, there are many great options if you’re looking for sustainable, ethical jeans to add to your collection.
+I hope this list of some of my favorite brands will help you find what you want, no matter your budget, size, or other preferences.
+Be aware that there is a lot of greenwashing with eco jeans.